Fermion parity switches imprinted in the photonic field of cavity embedded Kitaev chains: Many-body energy spectrum.

-{\it Many-body energy spectrum.}$-$In this section, we discuss the many-body energy spectrum of the Kitaev chain coupled to cavity photons.
-The energy spectrum of Hamiltonian~\eqref{eq:Hc} is computed using exact diagonalization (see Appendix~\ref{solvers} for more details, including the labeling of the states).
+In this section, we discuss the many-body energy spectrum of the Kitaev chain coupled to cavity photons.
+The energy spectrum of Hamiltonian~\eqref{eq:Hc} is computed using exact diagonalization (see Appendix~\ref{solvers}).
 Exact diagonalization (ED) allows one to obtain all the states and is valid for any value of the system parameters, such as the light-matter coupling strength $g$ and cavity frequency $\omega_c$, with the only limitation coming from the number of sites in the chain.
 In finite-size chains and in the absence of the photon coupling ($g=0$) the many-body spectrum of the isolated Kitaev Hamiltonian contains $2^{N}$ energy levels and two distinct phases, the trivial and non-trivial topological phases~\cite{kitaev2001unpaired}.
 The ground state in the non-trivial phase contains two levels with an energy splitting proportional to $e^{-N/N_0}$, with $N_0$ a constant defined in terms of physical parameters~\cite{kitaev2001unpaired}.
 In long chains ($N \gg N_0$) the ground state is degenerate.
-On the other hand, in short chains the ground state is degenerate only at exceptional points~\cite{hegde2015quench, hegde2016majorana,rancic2022}.
+On the other hand, in short chains the ground state is degenerate only at the parity switching points~\cite{hegde2015quench, hegde2016majorana,rancic2022}.